ZzAve/teambalance/README.md

 for a service account](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login)

 ## TODO:
- Must have:
+### Must have:
+ - ~~Ability to contribute to team balance~~
+ - ~~View latest contribution to team balance~~
- - Training overview including player availability
+ - ~~Training overview including player availability~~
  - Match overview including player availability
+ - Training admin screen (add/change/remove trainings)
+ - Match admin screen (add/change/remove matches)
+ - Get back polling mechanism when back-end is still down.
+ - Ensure training endpoint are also protected
+ - Use 'proper' authentication mechanism.

+### Should have:
  - Debounce was introduced to ensure every API call takes at least 500 ms (for UX purposes).
 This only works if a call is successful.
- - Ensure training endpoint are also protected
- - Use 'proper' authentication mechanism.
- - Get back polling mechanism when back-end is still down.

- Nice to have:
+Should also work for unsuccessful ones.
+ - Github actions, used to deploy to Google cloud on every merge to master
+ - Stg env for testing purposes (use a different application version, but don't take all traffic ?)

+### Could have
+ - Availabilities and agenda for non training/match events (like team uitje)
+ - Upload receipts and tie them to payments
+ - Stats on team balanc contributors
+ - Link to Nevobo site with competition
- - Link to Nevobo team 'API': https://api.nevobo.nl/export/team/CKL7W0D/heren/1/programma.rss
+ - Integration with Nevobo: Link to Nevobo team 'API': https://api.nevobo.nl/export/team/CKL7W0D/heren/1/programma.rss

+### Won't have:
+ - tbd